YARC-Official/docs/DMX.md

 |255|Fastest|

 ## Advanced channels
-These channels provide additional information as to what YARG is doing, usseful  for DMX sequencers to make complex lighting effects.
+These channels provide additional information as to what YARG is doing, useful  for DMX sequencers to make complex lighting effects.

 ### 🐶 Cue Change Channel
 This channel changes whenever a lighting cue is read from the Venue track of a song, load into the score screen, or load into the general menu.